2xs/fae_format/README.md

 +-------+----------------+---------+----------------------+-------------------------------------+
 ```

-NB: optional padding, referred as "align_text" in code, is used to respect the post issuance's text segment alignment
+NB: optional padding, referred as "--align-text" in code, is used to respect the post issuance's text segment alignment
 requirements.
-align-text is an option of `fae_utils/build_fae.py`.
+`--align-text` is an option of `fae_utils/build_fae.py`.

 ## Debugging post-issuance software

 Please, read also [GettingStarted document](GETTING_STARTED.md)

 ### Off-board.
-XiPFS' format comes with fae_utils, which include `read_fae.py`.
+FAE format comes with fae_utils, which include `read_fae.py`.
 This script allows to read a fae file offboard and to perform integrity checks.
 It can also be used to show different sections hexadecimal dump, or disassembled code
 according to sections.